 Rather, the defendant must have been engaged in use that was sufficiently consistent and prolonged, as to constitute a pattern of regular and repeated use of a controlled substance.

 It should be noted that a medical marijuana patient is not, by definition, an unlawful user of a controlled substance.
 However, most medical marijuana patients probably use it in a manner consistent with the definition.
-Federal law does not prohibit a patient from obtaining a permit to carry a concealed weapon.
+Federal law doesn’t prohibit a patient from obtaining a permit to carry a concealed weapon.
 They do prohibit the possession of a firearm by a regular marijuana user.

 To purchase a firearm from a federally licensed firearms dealer, a person must fill out an ATF Form 4473.
 This form asks the following: